 New Jersey Victim Assistance Academy

 Welcome to the New Jersey Victim Assistance Academy (NJVAA) website.
-In October of 2008, the Rutgers School of Social Work - Institute for Families received funding from the Office for Victims of Crime (OVC) to establish a New Jersey Victim Assistance Academy (NJVAA).
+In October of 2008, the Institute for Families received funding from the U.S. Department of Justice, Office for Victims of Crime (OVC), to establish a New Jersey Victim Assistance Academy (NJVAA).
 The grant is administered by the New Jersey State Division of Criminal Justice.